Jonathan Lynn: Books

 Lynn co-authored the books The Complete Yes Minister, as well as The Complete Yes Prime Minister, which spent 106 weeks on the Sunday Times top 10 fiction list.
 Both were ranked number one on the Sunday Times list, including in December 1986 when the books were ranked number one and number two respectively.
 He also wrote the 1993 novel Mayday.
 In 2011 Lynn wrote a non-fiction work entitled Comedy Rules.
-The Independent newspaper called the book "a charming memoir, full of amusing and insightful anecdotes about the many entertainers Lynn has worked with" and described it as a combination of autobiography and how-to manual for comedy.
+The Independent called the book "a charming memoir, full of amusing and insightful anecdotes about the many entertainers Lynn has worked with" and described it as a combination of autobiography and how-to manual for comedy.
 The paper wrote further: "By dovetailing different types of book, Lynn cleverly avoids the pitfalls of both genres.
 Because it's ostensibly a sort of how-to book, there are no boring childhood reminiscences.
 Because it's also a kind of autobiography, his no-nonsense dos and don'ts are springboards for entertaining yarns, rather than academic discourse."

+Plays

 Lynn won praise for his direction of the 2010 London stage version of Yes, Prime Minister, which he co-wrote as well.

-In 2016 Lynn’s play The Patriotic Traitor was published.
+In 2016 Lynn's play The Patriotic Traitor was published.
 Its subject is the relationship of Philippe Pétain to Charles de Gaulle.
 In the words of the blurb, ‘Two giants of the twentieth century who loved each other like father and son until they found themselves on opposing sides in World War II.
 In 1945 de Gaulle had his oldest friend tried for treason.
 Their complex relationship – noble, comic and absurd – changed history.’

+Lynn also co-wrote the stage play of "Clue", together with Hunter Foster, Eric Price and Sandy Rustin.